jburguete/fractal/README.md

 On OpenBSD 5.9 you have to do first on the building terminal:
 > $ export AUTOCONF_VERSION=2.69 AUTOMAKE_VERSION=1.15

+On OpenIndiana Hipster you have to do first on the building terminal:
+> $ export PATH="/usr/gcc/4.9/bin/:$PATH"

 This software has been built and tested in the following operative systems:

 Debian 8 (Linux, kFreeBSD and Hurd)